PriyanshiVerma-13/Human-Pose-Estimation-Using-Machine-Learning/README.md

 # Human-Pose-Estimation-Using-Machine-Learning
-A machine learning project for detecting and visualizing human body key points using deep learning.
-Built with Python, TensorFlow, and OpenCV, this repository includes preprocessing, training, and evaluation for applications in gesture recognition, sports analytics, and healthcare.
+This repository contains the implementation of a human pose estimation system using machine learning.
+The project leverages deep learning techniques to detect and visualize key points on the human body for applications like gesture recognition, sports analytics, and healthcare monitoring.
+It includes the setup, training, and evaluation of a custom pose estimation model using Python and TensorFlow, along with preprocessing and visualization tools.